EQuiw/code-imitator/src/LibToolingAST/README.md

 a good understand of clang and LibTooling.

 Last warning: *Do NOT use the code transformers in real-world applications.*
-They work well for our considered dataset, but for another dataset,
+They work well for our considered dataset.
+They will not be applicable to other datasets in general.
+For instance, our transformers assume a single source file and do not resolve dependencies across multiple cpp/h files.
+To this end, you will need to adapt the transformers.

 ## Getting Started

 What you need
 - LLVM and Clang 5.0.0
-    * So you can simply download the pre-compiled packages.
+    * If your OS is supported, you can simply download the pre-compiled packages, e.g. if you have Ubuntu.
         - Visit http://releases.llvm.org/download.html and select
         e.g. `Clang for x86_64 Ubuntu 16.04` if you're using Ubuntu.
-    * Set Cmake option (e.g. in your IDE):
-    `-DMY_CLANG_ROOT_DIR=/home/path/to/clang+llvm-5.0.0`

-    * [Optional] Set `$PATH` to clang+llvm so that you can run `llvm-config` from your command line.
+    * [Recommended] Set `$PATH` to clang+llvm so that you can run `llvm-config` from your command line.
+Actually you don't need to set
-    Actually you don't need to set $PATH, but if you will try some things on the command line later, it is really useful.
-For instance, you may add `export PATH="/home/PATH-TO/clang+llvm-5.0.0-linux-x86_64-ubuntu16.04/bin:$PATH"`
+    $PATH, but if you will try some things on the command line later, it is really useful.
+To add the path information, you may add `export PATH="/home/PATH-TO/clang+llvm-5.0.0-linux-x86_64-ubuntu16.04/bin:$PATH"`
     to your .profile or .bashrc if you are using Ubuntu 16.04.
+    * Take care not to use clang 5.0.1 (otherwise, you might need to adapt paths, such as in Configuration.py).

 - cmake >= 3.9 (probably an older version will
     also work)